 Satisfaction of Tax Obligations.
 Under the 2001 Incentive Stock Plan, the Compensation Committee may permit participants receiving or exercising awards, subject to the discretion of the Compensation Committee and upon such terms and conditions as it may impose, to surrender shares of Common Stock (either shares received upon the receipt or exercise of the award or shares previously owned by the participant) to Enzon to satisfy federal and state tax obligations.
-In addition, the Compensation Committee may grant, subject to its discretion, a cash bonus to a participant in order to provide funds to pay all or a portion of federal and state taxes due as a result of the exercise or receipt of (or lapse of restrictions relating to) an award.
+In addition, pursuant to its general authority outside of the 2001 Incentive Stock Plan, the Compensation Committee may grant, subject to its discretion, a cash bonus to a participant in order to provide funds to pay all or a portion of federal and state taxes due as a result of the exercise or receipt of (or lapse of restrictions relating to) an award.
 The amount of any such bonus will be taxable to the participant as ordinary income, and Enzon will have a corresponding deduction equal to such amount (subject to the usual rules concerning reasonable compensation).

-Section $162\,(\text{m})$ Requirements.
-The 2001 Incentive Stock Plan has been designed to meet the requirements of Section $162\,(\text{m})$ of the Internal Revenue Code regarding the deductibility of executive compensation.
+Section 162(m) Requirements.
+The 2001 Incentive Stock Plan has been designed to meet the requirements of Section 162(m) of the Internal Revenue Code regarding the deductibility of executive compensation.